-To increase the soft and hard limits, you'll need to edit the /etc/security/limits.conf file with superuser access.
-For example, add two lines in the file like this:
+To increase the soft and hard limits, edit the /etc/security/limits.conf file with superuser access.
+For example, add two lines in the file as follows:

-<Portal for ArcGIS installation user> soft nofile 65535
+<Portal for ArcGIS installation user> soft nofile <file handle limit>

-<Portal for ArcGIS installation user> hard nofile 65535
+<Portal for ArcGIS installation user> hard nofile <file handle limit>

-After making this change, you will need to sign out and sign back in with the particular user for the new values to take effect.
-To verify that the limits have been modified appropriately, you can use the ulimit -Sn and ulimit -Hn commands as described above.
+After making this change, sign out and sign back in with the user for the new values to take effect.
+To verify that the limits have been modified appropriately, use the ulimit -Sn and ulimit -Hn commands as described above.

-Portal for ArcGIS communicates on ports 7080, 7443, 7005, 7099, and 7654.
+Portal for ArcGIS communicates through specific ports.
 You'll need to open these ports on your firewall before installing the software.
-For more information, see Ports used by Portal for ArcGIS.
+For information on the ports Portal for ArcGIS requires for communication, see Ports used by Portal for ArcGIS.

 Domain name service and fully qualified domain name requirements

 Your organization's domain name service (DNS) must include an entry of the fully qualified domain name (FQDN) of the machine hosting Portal for ArcGIS.
 Similarly, if you'll be using ArcGIS Server with your portal, it's recommended that you include FQDN entries for each site you intend to federate with Portal for ArcGIS.